Happiness : A goal to achieve or a lifelong companion?

 - Dr Andrew Perry

 Happiness can feel like a destination, a prize to win.
-But is happiness a goal to reach or a lifelong companion?
-I suggest answering this question, requires looking beyond simple definitions, exploring its cultural meanings, and psychological underpinnings.
-As such, this blog unpacks happiness and suggests additional relationships we could have with this emotion.
+But is happiness actually a goal to reach or a lifelong companion?
+I suggest answering this question, requires looking beyond definitions, exploring cultural meanings and psychological underpinnings.
+As such, this blog unpacks happiness and suggests additional relationships with this emotion.

 The Many Faces of Happiness

 Happiness is not a single, universal experience.
 The experience of happiness varies between individuals.
-Some see happiness as a fleeting emotion, a moment of joy or pleasure.
-Others view it as a deeper, more enduring, state connected to life's meaning and purpose.
-No single definition captures what happiness means for everyone.
+Some experience happiness as a fleeting emotion, a moment of joy or pleasure.
+Others experience it as a deeper, more enduring, state connected to life's meaning and purpose.
+So no single definition captures what happiness means for everyone.

 Cognitive happiness : a reflective judgment about life satisfaction, how well things are going overall.